tonethar/IGME-230-GDD-Spring-2018/notes/web-apps-7.md

 # 7 - JavaScript Object Literals

 ##  Overview
-JavaScript is an *Object-Oriented* language, but traditional classes have not been supported until recently (ES6).
+JavaScript is an *Object-Oriented* language, but a traditional "class" syntax has not been supported until recently (ES6).

 Today we will look at doing object-oriented programming *without* using classes, by utilizing the **JavaScript Object Literal**, and see how powerful and flexible it is.